TheMostCreative/JSPractice_itSchool/README.md

 # JSPractice_itSchool
-JS tasks from IT school
+JS tasks for IT school

 Task 1: